 Understand the way bit ordering is done on the host system and on the systems with which the bit manipulations will be interfaced.

-Where the language supports it, use bit fields in preference to binary, octal, or hex representations.
+Where supported by the language, use bit fields in preference to binary, octal, or hex representations.

 Avoid bit operations on signed operands.

-Localize and document the code associated with explicit manipulation of bits and bit fields.
+Localize and document code associated with explicit manipulation of bits and bit fields.

 Use static analysis tools that identify and report reliance upon bit ordering or bit representation.